Delizald/study-notes/azure/AZ-204/Notes for AZ-204 test/Develop event-based solutions/Explore Azure Event Grid.md

 Event Grid waits `30 seconds` for a response after delivering a message.
 After 30 seconds, if the endpoint hasn’t responded, the message is queued for retry.
 Event Grid uses an exponential backoff retry policy for event delivery.

-If the endpoint responds within 3 minutes, Event Grid will attempt to remove the event from the retry queue on a best effort basis but duplicates may still be received
+If the endpoint responds within `3 minutes`, Event Grid will attempt to remove the event from the retry queue on a best effort basis but duplicates may still be received

 ## Retry policy

-- Maximum number of attempts - The value must be an integer between 1 and 30.
-The default value is 30.
+- Maximum number of attempts - The value must be an integer between 1 and 30. `The default value is 30`.
-- Event time-to-live (TTL) - The value must be an integer between 1 and 1440.
-The default value is 1440 minutes
+- Event time-to-live (TTL) - The value must be an integer between 1 and 1440. `The default value is 1440 minutes`

 ```
 az eventgrid event-subscription create \